thesofakillers/thesofakillers.github.io/content/posts/culture.md

   makes your neighborhood bar irreplaceable despite serving the same beer as everywhere else, that makes a language feel like an intrinsic part of who you are rather than just a means of communication.
+- Use cultural output as a measure of wealth (since once all science is solved, the field is leveled)
 - what motivates me: i think we'll be able to gradually take our foot off the gas of the science machine as we get closer to science completeness, and ease into culture-max.
 I take pleasure in impactfully moving us towards that